Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 6. Business travel

-Emissions from employee travel for work purposes.
-If a company’s sales team flies frequently, those emissions must be included.
+Employee travel for work purposes.
+If the sales team flies frequently, those emissions must be accounted for, usually from the distance travelled and the mode of transport.

 7. Employee commuting

-Daily transport of employees between home and the workplace.
-The impact is higher in organizations with large workforces and sites located far from urban centers.
+The daily transport of workers between home and the workplace.
+The impact grows in large workforces and at sites far from public transport.
+Sustainable mobility plans (remote working, car sharing, public transport incentives) can significantly reduce these emissions.

 8. Upstream leased assets

-Emissions from leased assets used by the company but not owned, such as rented buildings or leased machinery.
+Emissions from assets the company uses but does not own, such as rented buildings or leased machinery.
+A company in rented offices must account for the footprint of that building's energy consumption.

 9. Downstream transportation and distribution